Cyanogenbot/HibreakProPatchingServiceEOS/README.md

 **/e/os** tweaks for the **Hibreak Pro**, adding eink features support For advanced users, check xda for pre-patched images.
 Based on work from vbbot, Colors and AndyCGYan.

+> [!NOTE]
+> I do not make any security claims about this operating system as this is all bigme's and /e/os responsibility, I solely compiled the steps it took for me to build this rom myself.
+Due to bigme's recent badbox2 related problems I have returned my own HiBreak Pro, but for those who dare, this is all you need to get started!

 ## Additionally info on building this rom yourself in the future:
 Get started following the steps from: https://community.e.foundation/t/e-os-u-gsi-a14-unofficial/67048/18?u=diedeboef
 > [!WARNING]